daniel13306/YT-AI-Summerizer/README.md

-# YT-AI-Summerizer
+# YT-AI-Summarizer
-YT AI Summerizer by DeadEagle using gemini API
+YT AI Summarizer  by DeadEagle using gemini API
 # How to use in browser:
 Are you done with Clickbate / BS videos? are you about to watch a 30+ minute video, but your unsure if its going to be BS or not?
 Use this YT Summerizer plugin!